-Broiled zucchini and lemon ricotta flatbread is a fun summer meal for one or appetizer for two and a great way to use up zucchini and yellow summer squash!
+Zucchini and lemon ricotta flatbread is a fun dinner for one or appetizer for two and a great way to use up zucchini and yellow summer squash!
 The secret to making this veggie pizza super EASY is using a premade flatbread.

 So I was thrilled when I came across a grilled zucchini and ricotta flatbread recipe on Bon Appetit.
-It had fresh veggies, ricotta cheese, and no red sauce – it sounded like heaven and something we’d both enjoy.
+It had fresh veggies, ricotta cheese, and no red sauce.

-To make this work in our toaster oven we broiled a yellow squash and a zucchini (instead of grilling them).
+To make the original recipe work in our toaster oven we broiled a yellow squash and a zucchini (instead of grilling them).
 Broiling zucchini using your toaster oven is super easy and takes just a few minutes.

 Since both of us are lemon fanatics we added lemon zest to the ricotta (sooo good!).